damurashov/Weight/README.md

 ```cpp
 vector<int> index;
 ```
-- Defines this places coordinates in the Places matrix in which this Place object resides.
+- Defines this Place object's coordinates in the Places matrix in which this Place object resides.
 Index[0], index[1], and index[2] correspond to the coordinates in the x, y and z dimensions.

 ```cpp
 vector<MObject*> agents;